jmullaney/Mite3/README.md

 This can be useful for receiving arbitrary values in a form the same as or losslessly converted from the form sqlite3 uses.
 E.g., you can use [Mite3.Value].self as the result type for any query, and receive whatever values sqlite3 provides.

-### Standard Parameter Binding and Row Reading ###
+### Parameter Binding and Row Reading ###

-Certain types have a default paramerer-binding/row-reading form.
-See below.

-- When parameters are specified as a simple value, it binds by index to the first statement parameter.
+Functions accept SQL parameters through a variadic `params: Encodable...` parameter.
+This means you can specify zero, one, or more SQL parameters, as needed by the SQL being executed.

+- Certain common types have a standard binding (see below).
+These are accepted as-is, and are bound by index to SQL parameters.
-- When parameters are specified as an array of values, each element is bound by index to the statatement parameters.
+- When an array value is specified directly, its elements are bound by index to SQL parameters.
+  Extra values are ignored.
-- When the the parameters are specified as a complex object, each property is bound by name to the statmenet parameters, using the Encodable coding keys as the names.
+- When an object/struct is specified, its properties are bound by name, case-insensitive, to SQL paramerers, using the object's `Encodable` coding keys as named.
+Extra properties -- those that don't correspond to a SQL parameter -- are ignored.
+- Types can implement  `Mite3.CustomRepresentation` to customize how its values are bound as a sqlite parameter (see below).

+Note: since `params` is variadic, multiple arrays and objects may be specified.
+In that case, values bound from later arrays and objects overwrite values bound from earlier ones.
+(Use this capability carefully, since it's confusing and usually not necessary.)

+Note 2: values nested in an array or object that don't have a standard or custom representation are serialized using a JSONEncoder.

+Results are converted to Swift types that implement `Decodable`.

 - When the result row type is a simple value, it's value is read from the first column value
 - When the result row type is an array of values, the row is returned as an array of column values.
-- When the result row type is a complex object, each property's value is read from the result columns by property name, using the Decodable coding key.
+- When the result row type is a complex object, each property's value is read from the result columns by property name (case-insensitive), using the Decodable coding key.

-### Standard Forms ###
+### Standard Binding/Reading ###

     | Swift Type | sqlite3 data type               |
     | Int8       | INTEGER (64-bit integer)        |